um-grex/grex-docs/content/english/specific-soft/matlab.md

 ## Running Matlab
 ---

-It is possible to run MATLAB GUI interactively, for best performance in [OOD](ood) session and a terminal.
-There is no **Applications** menu shortcut for MATLAB, because it is only in the PATH after the module is loaded from the command line.
+It is possible to run MATLAB GUI interactively, for best performance in a [remote OOD Desktop](ood) session.
+There is no menu shortcuts for Desktops for MATLAB, so a Terminal window has to be open and the matlab _module_ loaded in it.
 After loading the module, the command **matlab** will be in the PATH.

-[OOD](ood) also provides a Matlab App.
+[OOD](ood) also provides two versions of Matlab-specifc Interactive Applications: MatlabDesktop and MatlabServer.
+These apps would start a Matlab user interface directly.

-For running a MATLAB script in text mode, or a batch script, the following options can be used:
+The interactive / GUI access is very useful for debugging your Matlab code and for using Matlab to visualize your data.
+However, for production calculations that may take long time, or significant resources, or a large number of short Matlab tasks, we recommend using Matlab in batch mode.
+For running a MATLAB script in text mode, and/or a batch script, the following options can be used:

 {{< highlight bash >}}
 module load matlab